jetify-com/devbox/docs/app/docs/cli_reference/devbox_services_stop.md

 # devbox services stop

-Stops service.
-If no service is specified, stops all services
+Stops a service.
+If no service is specified, stops all your running services and shuts down process-compose.

 ```bash
 devbox services stop [service]... [flags]